V4Fire/Core/src/core/kv-storage/README.md

 # core/kv-storage

-This module provides the API for working with a local key-value storage using different runtime engines, like localStorage, indexedDb, SQLite, etc.
+This module provides API for working with a local key-value storage using different runtime engines, like localStorage, indexedDb, SQLite, etc.